AnthonyCaliendo/instagram_photo_viewer/README.md

 ## Notes

+To compile and run this app, you will need to edit the `Configuration.getInstagramClientId()` method to return a valid client id.
+Otherwise, the app will crash upon boot.

 * Ran into a lot of issues trying to dynamically scale the TextView icons to match the height, eventually bailing on that.
 * Had some issues with the relative layout not cascading below/above to elements which were left/right of another element.